Jembe/jembe/docs/quickstart.rst

 .. important::
     Jembe requires **Python 3.8** or above.

-Install Jembe using `pip`, and use premade project template to create and run new project.
+To install Jembe using `pip`, and start new project with premade project template:

 .. code-block:: bash